Franzdev8/rock-paper-scissors/README.md

 For example, Love Maths is a site that hopes to demonstrate how pure JavaScript works in a real-world context.
 The site will be targeted toward people who not only love to implement more advanced JavaScript concepts but also maths.
 Love Maths is a fully responsive JavaScript maths game that will allow users to add, subtract, multiply and divide numbers.

+For example, Love Maths is a site that hopes to demonstrate how pure JavaScript works in a real-world context.
+The site will be targeted toward people who not only love to implement more advanced JavaScript concepts but also maths.
+Love Maths is a fully responsive JavaScript maths game that will allow users to add, subtract, multiply and divide numbers.

 Responsice Mockup

 Features